Charities and GST

 We may consider more frequent repayments if your charitable organisation can show that you will experience cash-flow problems from not being able to make claims more frequently.

-We will make repayments within 30 days of receiving a correct claim.
+Repayments will be made within 30 days of receiving a correct claim.

 You must keep receipts for purchases and other business records that prove the accuracy of your claims for six years from the date to which they relate.

-Charities and NPOs don't have to pay GST on imports that are related to their charitable, artistic or cultural objectives.
+Charities don't have to pay GST on imports that are related to their charitable objectives.

 To qualify for GST-free imports, you must:

 - be registered with the Jersey Charity Commissioner